Bernard Veasey has made available another vector map, complete with contour data, for use with RiscOSM, this time of Zimbabwe.

 RiscOSM, the mapping software from Sine Nomine that uses data derived from OpenStreetMap has gained a major new feature in time for the London Show.
 Towards the end of his talk at April’s Wakefield Show, Matthew Phillips mentioned that Sine Nomine were looking at adding contour lines, the data for which is now available from […]

 Visitors to Saturday’s London Show will be able to see (and buy or upgrade to) a new version of RiscOSM, the map viewing software from Sine Nomine.
 The headline feature of the new version is the ability to trace out routes on the map – the software can now follow map features when doing so, […]

 Announcement from Matthew Phillips, 23rd October, 2015.
 Sine Nomine Software will have a new release of RiscOSM, the vector mapping software for RISC OS, available at the London Show.
 We will also have a selection of SD cards with fresh map data, covering the Americas, Australasia, Africa, and all the countries in Europe using the […]

+Bugs squashed – easier than giving them a map and sending them on their way.
+Sine Nomine Software have released a new version of RiscOSM, their mapping software for RISC OS.
 Version 1.21 of the application, which uses map data converted from OpenStreetMap, is now available to download as a free upgrade for existing users.

 Bridge?
 What bridge?
 Sine Nomine Software’s Hilary Phillips has announced a new version of RiscOSM.
 Version 1.07 allows the user to save the location under the mouse pointer, whereas previously the saved position was the middle of the map, and also fixes a few issues that could previously cause RiscOSM to either crash, or omit […]

 Just in time for Wakefield!
 With half of a year having passed since the London Show (and the Wakefield Show almost upon us), the RISCOSitory report is more than a little overdue – again!
 The usual main excuse applies, which is that it’s always busy here in the bunker, and some things have to be […]